Existever/Pysot/README.md

-## PysotNotes
-we add some chinese notes for Pysot.

 # PySOT

 **PySOT** is a software system designed by SenseTime Video Intelligence Research team.
 It implements state-of-the-art single object tracking algorithms, including [SiamRPN](http://openaccess.thecvf.com/content_cvpr_2018/html/Li_High_Performance_Visual_CVPR_2018_paper.html) and [SiamMask](https://arxiv.org/abs/1812.05050).
 It is written in Python and powered by the [PyTorch](https://pytorch.org) deep learning framework.
 This project also contains a Python port of toolkit for evaluating trackers.